 Images that aren’t optimized slow down your site.
-Not only is that bad for the user experience but it harms your SEO as well.
-Google wants fast websites, and if your site is taking too long to load, you need to look at reducing the size of your images with an image optimization plugin.
+Not only is that bad for the user experience, but it harms your SEO as well.
+Google wants fast websites, and if your site is taking too long to load, you need to reduce the size of your images with an image optimization plugin.

-There are plenty to choose from, so I wanted to dig deep and review the best image optimization plugins for WordPress.
+There are plenty to choose from if you blog with the WordPress blogging platform.
+I’ve narrowed it down to the 12 best image optimization plugins for WordPress.

 On to the list!

 Optimole is my pick for the best image optimizer plugin for WordPress.

 Optimole compresses your images in real-time (in the cloud) rather than overwriting the image in your media library.
 The benefit of this is that you can keep the original image, but your traffic will see the optimized version.

 Resizing based on user’s screen size